This website uses cookies to ensure you get the best experience on our website. MORE INFO

 • overseeing sustainable development matters

-To assist it in fulfilling its duties, the Board has established three primary committees, the Audit Committee, the Remuneration Committee and the Nomination Committee.
+To assist it in fulfilling its duties, the Board has three primary committees, the Audit Committee, and the Nomination Committee the Remuneration Committee.

 Chairman and Chief Executive